dhruv-srinivasan/CU2MiP-Python-Workshop/README.md

 Attached to this repository are all the files you need for this workshop:

 *   Training and Testing Data Sets
-*   Google Collab Workshops Link
+*   Google Collab Workshop Link: https://colab.research.google.com/drive/1nD94f3eCvqqRTWzsQl4N6gFmaDG1H8Fi?usp=sharing.
+Please go to the following link to get started!